• Home

 d.
 Roads– Provide information about sharing the road and thinking about what is needed before driving.
 Many people drive to the co-op two and 3 three times a day.
 Consider walking or biking there instead.

 f.
-Ferries– the ferries are in high demand during peak seasons, however there are times that they are not as busy during the week/day.
+Ferries– the ferries are in high demand during peak seasons, however there are times that are not as busy during the week/day.
 Consider assisting your guests in learning about those times and switching their arrival and departure times accordingly.
 This may mean your check in check out days would change.
-If your guests are in a line up ensure that they are respectful of the neighbours and do not run their vehicles unnecessarily.
+If your guests are in a line up, ensure that they are respectful of the neighbours and do not run their vehicles unnecessarily.

 g.
 Walking– Consider providing your guests with all the places they can walk to in the vicinity of your home.
 Although many guests may come to the island to walk or ride their bike, they may not know of many of the areas available.
 Have a trail map for them to use.
 Ensure road safety information is provided to guests so they understand sharing the road rules on Hornby Island.